razshare/catpaw/docs/Command.md

     return ok();
 }
 ```

-When the user issues the required flags and options of your command, the command will execute.\
+Your command will the execute whenever the console user issues the required flags of your command.

-This means the same application can listen for multiple commands and multiple commands can execute at the same time in the same application.\
+The same application can execute multiple commands asynchronously.

 > [!NOTE]
 > Generally you should always define at least one unique required flag using `$builder->withRequiredFlag()` in order to avoid ambiguity.